mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/what_will_your_website_look_like/index.md

 >
 > Web teams often include both a graphic designer and a {{Glossary("UX", "user experience")}} (UX) designer.
 Graphic designers put together the visuals of the website.
 UX designers have a somewhat more abstract role in addressing how users will experience and interact with the website.

-## Choosing your assets

 At this point, it's good to start putting together the content that will eventually appear on your webpage.

-### Text

 You should still have your paragraphs and title from earlier.
 Keep these close by.

-### Theme color
+## Choosing a theme color

 To choose a color, go to [the Color Picker](/en-US/docs/Web/CSS/CSS_colors/Color_picker_tool) and find a color you like.
 When you click on a color, you'll see a strange six-character code like `#660066`.
 That's called a _hex code_ (short for hexadecimal), and represents your color.
 Copy the code down somewhere safe for now.

 ![Color-Picker-Tool on MDN Docs website with RGB, HSL, and HEX colors ](color-picker.png)

-### Images
+## Choosing an image

 To choose an image, go to [Google Images](https://www.google.com/imghp) and search for something suitable.